 By attaching a ground anchor either to a secure wall or concrete floor, you instantly create a fixed point to which you can lock your bike with a cable, chain or D-lock.

-To fit a bike lock anchor, you’ll usually have to drill a hole in the ground, then screw the anchor in place.
+To fit a bike lock anchor, you’ll usually have to drill a hole in the ground and then screw the anchor in place.
 Manufacturers of ground anchors use various devices and techniques to make their products incredibly difficult to remove.
-For example, Squire’s Bridge Ground Anchor has bolts which come with steel balls that go into the bolt heads once fitted, to prevent removal.
-The Kryptonite Stronghold anchor has a cover that prevents access to the bolts when a padlock is in place.
+For example, Squire's Bridge Ground Anchor has bolts which come with steel balls that go into the bolt heads once fitted, to prevent removal.

 As ever though, the best form of defence is not letting people know your bike is there – keep it out of sight as best you can - and be careful with the use of social media such as Strava.